ecrent/congenial-fortnight/README.md

 ### Server Configuration

-Change the name of the `.env.development` files name to `.env` both in the server and the client folders
+Change the name of the `sample env file` files name to `.env` both in the server and the client folders

 ### Create a Postgresql database